mocheng/inker/README.md

 # Inker

-A terminal-based chat interface powered by Google Gemini AI, built with React and Ink.
+A minimalist CLI coding tool powered by Google Gemini AI, built with React and Ink.

 ## Features